vivekteega/flowallet-testnet/README.md

 Type is mandatory in SEND GENERAL DATA because without at least one data identifier like TYPE, the message cannot be retrieved back

 Application field is used by the Cloud to judge whether this message should be deleted after 7 days, or stored permanently.
 Developers should be careful not to change value of application field if the default value enables the message to be stored permanently.
-Currently messages sent from subadmins for applications notified by the cloud in the FLO Blockchain are stored permanently.
+Currently messages sent from subadmins to any receiverID for applications notified by the cloud in the FLO Blockchain are stored permanently.
 So do not change application field as a caution.
 Use the comment field.

 ### REQUEST GENERAL DATA